 She was a founding member of the Algonquin Round Table, an informal gathering of writers who lunched at the Algonquin Hotel.
 These writers included Robert Benchley, Harpo Marx, George S Kaufman, and Edna Ferber, and they were known for their scathing wit and intellectual commentary.
 When the New Yorker was first produced in 1925, Parker was listed on the editorial board.
 Over the years, she contributed poetry, fiction and book reviews as the “Constant Reader.”
 Her first collection of poetry, Enough Rope, was published in 1926, and was a bestseller.
 One reviewer described her verse as “caked with a salty humor, rough with splinters of disillusion, and tarred with a bright black authenticity”.
 Two subsequent collections were Sunset Gun (1928) and Death and Taxes (1931).
 Despite her success, she suffered from depression and alcoholism and attempted suicide.

 In 1934, Parker married actor-writer Alan Campbell in New Mexico.
 Later they moved to Los Angeles and became a highly paid and successful screenwriting team.
 They divorced in 1947, and remarried in 1950.
 Her successes in film, including two Academy Award nominations (one for A Star Is Born in 1937) ended when her involvement in left-wing politics led to a place on the Hollywood blacklist.
 Parker, who was a life-long socialist, was called before the House on Un-American Activities in 1955.
 She pleaded the Fifth Amendment.
 She was inducted into the American Academy of Arts and Letters in 1959 and was a visiting professor at California State College in Los Angeles in 1963.
 That same year, her husband died of an overdose.
 On June 6, 1967, Dorothy Parker was found dead of a heart attack in a New York City hotel aged 73.
-A firm believer in civil rights, she bequeathed her literary estate to Dr. Martin Luther King, Jr. Her ashes remained unclaimed in various places, including her lawyer’s filing cabinet, for almost 17 years.
+A firm believer in civil rights, she bequeathed her literary estate to Dr. Martin Luther King, Jr. Her ashes remained in a crematory in Westchester, a New York suburb, for six years; they were then moved to her lawyer’s filing cabinet on Wall Street for 15 years; subsequently they were placed in a memorial garden in a yard behind the N.A.A.C.P. headquarters in Baltimore.
+Eventually, in August, 2020, due to the efforts of the Dorothy Parker Society, a fan group, they were carried on an Amtrak train from Baltimore to New York, and then in an Uber from Penn Station to the Upper West Side.
+She was reinterred, after a ceremony at Woodlawn Cemetery in the Bronx, on August 22nd, her birthday, when she would have turned 127 years old.

 THE RAZOR-SHARP WIT OF DOROTHY PARKER